-CATEGORIES Horror, Remakes and Sequels, Images, Trailers and Clips, Polls, Trailers and Clips, Movie News, Cinematical
+CATEGORIES Horror, Remakes and Sequels, Images, Trailers and Clips, Polls, Trailers and Clips, Movies, Cinematical

 Years ago, a sick murderer was burned alive by a mob eager to have justice.
 Rather than drowning in the pits of hell, Freddy Krueger slipped into the world of nightmares, his burned face bringing new meaning to things that go bump in the night.
 Back in the '80s, Robert Englund was the keeper of the face, a humorous snarl always showing through the ravaged skin and visible tissue.
 Now, it's Jackie Earle Haley's turn with the new A Nightmare on Elm Street, and the face is just a little bit ... different.